-The compensation peer group for 2021, which was updated in May 2020 with the assistance of Compensia, to analyze the compensation of our Named Executive Officers was comprised of publicly traded biotechnology and pharmaceutical companies against which we compete for executive talent.
+The compensation peer group for 2022, which was updated in December 2021 with the assistance of Compensia, to analyze the compensation of our Named Executive Officers was comprised of publicly traded biotechnology and pharmaceutical companies against which we compete for executive talent.
 In identifying and selecting the companies to comprise the compensation peer group, Compensia considered the following primary criteria:

-- publicly-traded companies headquartered in the United States; - similar industry companies with a primary focus in the biotechnology and pharmaceutical sectors; - similar market capitalization within a range of ~0.33x to ~3.0x of our then-market capitalization of approximately \$1.0 billion; and - FDA Phase companies in Phase II and Phase III development.
+- publicly-traded companies headquartered in the United States; - similar industry companies with a primary focus in the biotechnology and pharmaceutical sectors; - similar market capitalization within a range of ~0.33x to ~3.0x of our then-market capitalization of approximately \$1.4 billion; and - FDA Phase companies in Phase III development, pending FDA approval, or early commercial (<\$200 million revenue).

-After evaluating the current peer companies against these criteria, the Compensation Committee replaced all of the companies in our prior peer group except one, Dicerna Pharmaceuticals, as being below our market capitalization range, outside our phase of development, or having been acquired.
-The compensation peer group for 2021 consisted of the following companies:
+After evaluating the 2021 peer companies against these criteria, the Compensation Committee replaced nine of the companies in our peer group, as being below our market capitalization range, outside our phase of development, or having been acquired.
+The compensation peer group for 2022 pay decisions consisted of the following companies: